nickjfree/goose/README.md

   goose -n hk
 ```

-Client will try to search for a server  in that namespac
+Client will try to search for a server  in that namespace

 client
 ```sh